floatinghotpot/cordova-plugin-admob/README.md

 All Ad plugins implemented with exactly same API, so very easy to switch from one Ad service to another.

-More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun).
+More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun), or [find them in npm](https://www.npmjs.com/~floatinghotpot).

 Customization, project outsourcing and consulting service is also available.
 Please [contact us](mailto:rjfun.mobile@gmail.com) if you have the business needs.